Babulal Marandi

+Babulal Marandi is currently the president of BJP-Jharkhand.

 Early life

 Babulal was born in a remote Kodia Bandh village under Tisri block of Giridih district of the now Jharkhand province.
 He belongs to Santal family.
 After passing high school, he moved to Giridih College from where he did his intermediate and graduation.
 It was there that he came in contact with the Rashtriya Swayamsevak Sangh.

 Later, he moved to Ranchi where he did his post-graduation in Geography from Ranchi University.
 He worked as a teacher in a village primary school for a year before giving up the job to work for the Sangh Parivar.
 He served as the organising secretary of the Jharkhand region of Vishva Hindu Parishad.

-In 1983, he moved to Dumka and worked in the Santhal Pargana division, which he toured extensively and where he became close to Bishnu Prasad Bhaiya, his then companion and there he used to spend some time at his Jamtara Residence but mainly he used to live in the RSS office in Dumka.
-And after that his journey to Ranchi and then Delhi began.
+In 1983, he moved to Dumka and worked in the Santhal Pargana division, which he toured extensively and where he became close to Bishnu Prasad Bhaiya, his then companion.
+There he used to spend some time at his Jamtara Residence but mainly he used to live in the RSS office in Dumka.
+Thereafter his journey to Ranchi and Delhi began.